donovanmosley/rollerskate-hub/README.md

 * A contact form with accessibility features and email validation.
 All input data is **stored locally on a json file** (writeMe.json).
 Upon completing the form users will receive a notification with the user inputed data confirming who is being contacted, which department, and what email address will be replied to.
 * Responsive design and Media Queries

-## **rollerstake-hub is a coding project that successfully satisfied Code Louisville's requirements for the September 2020 cohort.
+## **rollerstake-hub is a project that successfully satisfied Code Louisville's requirements for the September 2020 cohort.
 Some of the technical features I chose for building the app are:**

 * Reading and parsing an external file (such as JSON or CSV) into my application and display data from that in the app -> manual.json data to the Maintenance Guide form
 * Creating a form and saving the values (on click of Submit button) to an external file -> Contact form input to writeMe.json